zhangoumeng/rhizo_fluorescence_scanner/README.md

 ![Fluorescence imaging](figures/fig_spec.png)

 The fluorescence imaging system features two excitation lines:
-- The blue LED is filtered by a Thorlabs **[XX]** bandpass filter for GFP excitation
+- The blue LED is filtered by a Thorlabs **MF469-35** bandpass filter for GFP excitation
-- The green LED is filtered by a Thorlabs **FBH561-3** bandpass filter for RFP excitation
+- The green LED is filtered by Thorlabs **FBH561-3** and Thorlabs **FBH560-10** bandpass filters for RFP excitation

 The excitation beams are combined using a dichroic mirror (Thorlabs DMSP505) and directed to the sample via another dichroic mirror (Semrock Di01-R488/561).

-Fluorescence emission is collected by an **[XX]** objective lens and filtered by a bandpass emission filter (Semrock FF01-523/610).
+Fluorescence emission is collected by an **Olympus PLN Plan Achromat 4x 0.10 NA** objective lens and filtered by a bandpass emission filter (Semrock FF01-523/610).
 A tube lens (f = 50 mm) forms the image on the camera (ImagingSource DMK 72BUC02).
 - Effective pixel size (object space): 1.98 µm
 - Default pixel size in saved images: 9.9 µm
 - Field of view (FOV): 3.85 × 5.13 mm²